Jp-17/Coding_learning/README.md

 # Introduction

-A repository for learning computation neuroscience~
+A repository for learning computational neuroscience~

 Study happy~